python-programmer-qt/python-programmer-qt/README.md

-# Hi there, I'm Omar 👋
+# Hiya there, I'm Omar 👋

 Welcome to my GitHub profile!
 I'm passionate about various areas relating to theoretical computer science and its practical applications.
 Here you'll find some of my work and contributions.